hli1221/imagefusion-rfn-nest/README.md

-# NestFuse: An Infrared and Visible Image Fusion Architecture based on Nest Connection and Spatial/Channel Attention Models
+# RFN-Nest: An end-to-end residual fusion network for infrared and visible images

 The codes are coming soon.